MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/defender-for-office-365-migration-guide.md

 4. Switch the MX record for your domains that receive the least amount of email first.
 If you want to pause at any point here to evaluate, you can do so.
 But, remember that once you turn off the SCL=-1 mail flow rule, users might have two different experiences for checking on false positives.
 The sooner you can provide a single, consistent experience, the happier your users and help desk teams will be when they have to troubleshoot a missing message.

+## Transition to Normal Operations

-5. Monitor and watch for issues that are similar to what you experienced during the pilot, but on a larger scale.
-The [spoof intelligence insight](learn-about-spoof-intelligence.md) and the [impersonation insight](impersonation-insight.md) are your friend here.
+Congratulations!
+If you followed this guide, the first few days post-MX switch should be much smoother.
+Now you begin the normal operation of Microsoft Defender for Office 365.
+Monitor and watch for issues that are similar to what you experienced during the pilot, but on a larger scale.
+The [spoof intelligence insight](learn-about-spoof-intelligence.md) and the [impersonation insight](impersonation-insight.md) will be most helpful, but other useful steps can be:
+  - Regularly reviewing user submissions, especially [user-reported phish](/microsoft-365/security/office-365-security/automated-investigation-response-office.md#example-a-user-reported-phish-message-launches-an-investigation-playbook).
+  - Reviewing overrides in the [Threat protection status report](view-email-security-reports.md#threat-protection-status-report).
+  - [Advanced Hunting](/microsoft-365/security/defender/advanced-hunting-example.md) queries can be used to look for tuning opportunities as well as look for risky messages.